-- □ A benefit overpayment is suspected and the agency has reason to believe the overpayment is the result of misrepresentation of program eligibility requirements.
-The misrepresentation of program eligibility or fraudulent activity may be the result of: - o False or misleading statements of circumstances, - o Failure to report a change in circumstances, - o Concealed or withheld facts, or - o Violation of a program regulation or State statute relating to program benefits. - □ The benefit(s) would not have been provided, but for the false representation. - □ The conduct of the applicant or recipient indicates the misrepresentation or fraudulent use of the benefit was done with knowledge and intent.
+A benefit overpayment is suspected and the agency has reason to believe the overpayment is the result of misrepresentation of program eligibility requirements.
+The misrepresentation of program eligibility or fraudulent activity may b pe the result of: 0 False or misleading statements of circumstances, 0 Failure to report a change in circumstances, 0 Concealed or withheld facts, or 0 Violation of a program regulation or State statute relating to program benefits.
+The benefit(s) would not have been provided, but for the false representation.
+The conduct of the applicant or recipient indicates the misrepresentation or fraudulent use of the benefit was done with knowledge and intent.